Siegel-Veech Measures of Convex Flat Cone Spheres: Introduction

-\begin{remark}[Comparison of Siegel-Veech transforms] The Siegel-Veech transforms in Definition~\ref{def:introsiegelveechtransform} are defined for compactly supported continuous functions on $\mathbb{R}_{>0}$ rather than $\mathbb{R}^2$.
-This distinction arises because parallel transport is not trivial on a convex flat cone sphere, and there is no canonical notion of period. \end{remark}
+\begin{remark}[Comparison of Siegel--Veech transforms] The Siegel--Veech transforms in Definition~\ref{def:introsiegelveechtransform} are defined for functions on $\mathbb{R}_{>0}$ rather than $\mathbb{R}^2$.
+This distinction arises because parallel transport is not trivial on a convex flat cone sphere, and there is no canonical notion of periods. \end{remark}